 The scheme will operate outside of the Civil Courts with a tariff of compensation awards dependent on the length of the period of detention.
-There is also a provision in the scheme to compensate for long lasting physical and/or psychological injury.
+There is also a provision in the scheme to compensate for long lasting physical and/or injury.

 To be eligible for the scheme:

 - A claimant must have suffered physical abuse committed by a member of staff who was employed at Medomsley during the period he was detained there and who has been convicted in respect of such offences; and

 - A claimant must have independent evidence of his period of detention (eg a criminal record showing detention at the time).

 To date, the members of staff who have been convicted are: